disco-lang/disco/docs/reference/cyc-ty.rst

 Cyclic type definition for T
 ============================

-This error occurs when one or more :doc:`type definitions <tydef>` form a cycle.
+This error occurs when one or more :doc:`type definitions <typedef>` form a cycle.

-Note that :doc:`recursive types <rec-type>`, types defined in terms of themselves, are very much allowed (and useful)!
+Note that recursive types, *i.e.* types defined in terms of themselves, are :doc:`very much allowed (and useful) <typedef>`!
 A "cyclic type" error only occurs when a type is defined as being directly equal to itself.

 For example: